rubymotion-community/BubbleWrap/README.md

   p result[:y]  #          "          y direction
   p result[:z]  #          "          z direction
 end

+# repeat, but don't set the interval
+listener = BW::Motion.accelerometer.repeat do |result|
+end

 # you can specify a :queue where the operations will be executed.
 See above for details
 listener = BW::Motion.accelerometer.every(5, queue: :background) { |result| ... }
 listener = BW::Motion.accelerometer.every(5, queue: :main) { |result| ... }